carlmartus/libestk/README.md

 ## Compilation

+### Traditional compilation
 First generate the build environment with cmake:
 ```
 cmake .
 ```

 Now build the projet with:
 ```
 make
 ```